-1 InnoDB tables are still locked while copying non-InnoDB data.
+&lt;sup>1 InnoDB tables are still locked while copying non-InnoDB data.

-2 Fast incremental backups are supported for Percona Server with XtraDB changed page tracking enabled.
+&lt;sup>2 Fast incremental backups are supported for Percona Server with XtraDB changed page tracking enabled.

-8 Backup locks is a lightweight alternative to FLUSH TABLES WITH READ LOCK available in Percona Server 5.6+.
+&lt;sup>8 Backup locks is a lightweight alternative to FLUSH TABLES WITH READ LOCK available in Percona Server 5.6+.
 Percona XtraBackup uses them automatically to copy non-InnoDB data to avoid blocking DML queries that modify InnoDB tables.

-3 Percona XtraBackup supports encryption with any kinds of backups.
+&lt;sup>3 Percona XtraBackup supports encryption with any kinds of backups.
 MySQL Enterprise Backup only supports encryption for single-file backups.

-4 Percona XtraBackup performs throttling based on the number of IO operations per second.
-MySQL Enterprise Backup supports a configurable sleep time between operations.
+&lt;sup>4 Percona XtraBackup performs throttling based on the number of IO operations per second.
+MySQL Enterprise Backup supports a configurable sleen time between operations sleep time between operations.

-5 Percona XtraBackup skips secondary index pages and recreates them when a compact backup is prepared.
+Percona XtraBackup skips secondary index pages and recreates them when a compact backup is prepared.
 MySQL Enterprise Backup skips unused pages and reinserts on the prepare stage.

-6 Percona XtraBackup can export individual tables even from a full backup, regardless of the InnoDB version.
+&lt;sup>6 Percona XtraBackup can export individual tables even from a full backup, regardless of the InnoDB version.
 MySQL Enterprise Backup uses InnoDB 5.6 transportable tablespaces only when performing a partial backup.

-Tables exported with Percona XtraBackup can be imported into Percona Server 5.1, 5.5 or 5.6+, or MySOL 5.6+.
+&lt;sup>7 Tables exported with Percona XtraBackup can be imported into Percona Server 5.1, 5.5 or 5.6+, or MySQL 5.6+.
 Transportable tablespaces created with MySQL Enterprise Backup can only be imported to Percona Server 5.6+, MySQL 5.6+ or MariaDB 10.0+.